Tutu852/dsa/jsdsa/interview.md

 Q.when we create a non predefined tag like if we create a name tag what will happen.
-A.it will indecate like span tag like inline.when we create an non predefined tag that always create a lnline like tag.
+A.it will indicate like span tag like inline.when we create an non predefined tag that always create a lnline like tag.

 Q.what is the difference between inline inline and block element